ipfs/ipfs-docs/docs/reference/cli.md

 DESCRIPTION

-  'ipfs dag resolve' fetches a dag node from ipfs, prints it's address and remaining path.
+  'ipfs dag resolve' fetches a dag node from ipfs, prints its address and remaining path.

 ```